frodsan/recipes/README.md

 add_index :recipes, "to_tsvector('english', ingredients)", using: :gin
 ```

-Explaining the query shows that the query uses the index:
+Explaining the query shows that the it uses the index:

 ```
 > Recipe.by_ingredients('pasta, eggplant').explain